 But, find some time.
 A mind that has a bit of time to breathe is better at coming up with unexpected ideas and creative solutions to tricky situations.
 “We need time just to reflect on our immediate experience, past experience, and maybe think about the future,” says Belton.
 After all, your best, unsolicited ideas arrive in the shower.
 (Which are the only things you’d ever want unsolicited in a shower.)

 Be Bored Better

 Before you do nothing, you have to do something.
 To assist, Belton has some prompts so you can help your kids occupy themselves.

 - Lay on the grass and watch the clouds go by.
 Classic and self-explanatory.
 If you don’t know what this is, you had a weirdly structured childhood.
 “Just lying around thinking creates a new relationship with the self,” Belton says.
 Not the same kind of self-relationship you were thinking of.

 - Make up some shadowplay.
 Ah, the pacifist’s shadowboxing.
 Yeah, grab a flashlight and see who makes the best triceratops.
 It’s harder than it looks.

 - Plan a real (or imagined) feast.
 Might as well imagine something to eat while you’re at it.
-“Simple playthings are more versatile and inspire resourcefulness and imaginativeness in a way that tightly-designed, specially-intended toys and games don’t,” Belton says.
+“Simple playthings are more versatile and inspire resourcefulness and imaginativeness in a way that tightly designed, specially-intended toys and games don’t,” Belton says.
 It’s the reason Play-Doh can be an appetizer, entree, and dessert in one container.

 The most important takeaway is that wasting time isn’t time wasted.
-The brain gets to recover in an overstimulated world and kids get to become less reliant on you as their source of fun and excitement.
+The brain gets to recover from an overstimulated world and kids get to become less reliant on you as their source of fun and excitement.
 So, the next time you’re about to bust out all the toys on a rainy Sunday, why not step away and let boredom get this one?